 To increase access to care, rural communities are using workforce models to address the challenge many rural areas face with recruiting and retaining dentists to practice in their communities.
 In rural areas, there are fewer available local training programs for dental hygienists and assistants, lower private and public health insurance reimbursement rates for services, and fewer employment opportunities for the dentist's spouse.

-Rural workforce approaches include:
+Rural workforce approaches to support recruitment and retention include:

-- Offering incentive programs to dental professionals who serve rural populations, such as tuition reimbursement and loan forgiveness programs
+- Offering incentive programs to dental professionals who serve rural populations, such as tuition reimbursement and loan forgiveness programs.

-- Matching dental students with dentist mentors who practice in smaller communities to expose them to opportunities in rural areas
+- Matching dental students with dentist mentors who practice in smaller communities to expose them to opportunities in rural areas.

 Resources to Learn More

 A list of state and community best practice approach reports with examples of workforce development.

 Organization(s): Association of State and Territorial Dental Directors (ASTDD)

 A collection of federal and state/territorial loan forgiveness program details for dentists, dental hygienists, and allied dental providers.

 The Role of

 Oral Health Workforce Development in Access to Care